Mashiur Rahman (politician, born 1924): Pakistan Era (before 1971)

-Mashiur Rahman was an elected member of National Assembly of Pakistan in 1962 and led the assembly as deputy leader of the opposition.
+Mashiur Rahman was an elected member of the National Assembly of Pakistan in 1962 and led the assembly as deputy leader of the opposition.
 He was arrested in 1963 for his involvement in the anti-government movement.

 Before the liberation war, in 1971, Mashiur Rahman formally declared Bangladesh's independence and called for forming an all-party government at a public gathering at Paltan Maidan on 23 March.
 He became Abdul Hamid Khan Bhashani's deputy leader in the National Awami Party in the same period.